Topgolf And Special Olympics To Hold A Giving Season On September 15 - October 31

-DALLAS, Sept.
-15, 2023 /PRNewswire/ -- Topgolf 's 80 U.S. venues will host a giving campaign in the United States from September 15th through October 31st, giving players the opportunity to donate to Special Olympics sports, health, and leadership programming by rounding up to the nearest dollar on their final bill.
-Continue Reading
+GEORGIA, UNITED STATES, September 18, 2023/EINPresswire/ -- Topgolf 's 80 U.S. venues will host a giving campaign in the United States from September 15th through October 31st, giving players the opportunity to donate to Special Olympics sports, health, and leadership programming by rounding up to the nearest dollar on their final bill.

-Topgolf and Special Olympics to Hold a Giving Season on September 15 - October 31.

 In addition, Topgolf will donate 10% of reservation fees to Special Olympics for players booking at topgolf.com/specialolympics and using organizational code special23.
 Topgolf has committed to donate up to $50,000 based on total reservations made with the organizational code from September 15th, 2023 through October 31st, 2023.